June Carter Cash: Career highlights

+Because she provided backing vocals on many of her husband's recordings, a further posthumous release occurred in 2014, when Out Among the Stars was released under Cash's name.
+The album consists of previously unreleased recordings from the early 1980s, including two on which Carter Cash provides duet vocals.

 Awards

-Carter and her then-future husband, Johnny Cash, reached number 2 on the U.S. Country charts with their 1967 duet of "Jackson".
-Their performance won the 1968 Grammy Award for Best Country & Western Performance Duet, Trio or Group.
-The two won the 1971 Grammy Award, for Best Country Vocal Performance by a Duo or Group, for their 1970 duet "If I Were a Carpenter".
+Carter and Cash reached number 2 on the U.S. Country charts with their 1967 duet "Jackson".
+Their performance won the 1968 Grammy Award for Best Country & Western Performance, Duet, Trio or Group.
+They won the 1971 Grammy Award, for Best Country Vocal Performance by a Duo or Group for their 1970 duet "If I Were a Carpenter".

-Carter Cash won the 2000 Grammy Award, for Best Traditional Folk Album, for her 1999 album Press On.
-The album was a top-15 success on the Americana chart.
-Carter Cash's last album, Wildwood Flower, was released posthumously in 2003.
+Carter Cash won the 2000 Grammy Award, for Best Traditional Folk Album for her 1999 album Press On.
+The album reached the top 15 on the Americana chart.
+Her final album, Wildwood Flower, was released posthumously in 2003.
+It contains bonus video enhancements showing extracts from the film of the recording sessions, which took place at the Carter Family estate in Hiltons, Virginia, on September 18–20, 2002.
 Carter Cash won the 2004 Grammy Award for Best Traditional Folk Album, and she also won the 2004 Grammy Award for Best Female Country Vocal Performance for the single "Keep on the Sunny Side".

 Philanthropy

-Carter Cash, along with her husband, Johnny Cash, worked with and gave money to the group, SOS Children's Villages, throughout their lives.
-They began this involvement in 1973 when they donated $12,000 ($75,351 in 2022 terms) to build an orphanage in a Jamaican village close to their home in that country.
-They would visit the nearby village during their time spent in Jamaica and play with the children and sing songs to them.
-When Cash died in 2003, their family asked that donations be made to the SOS Children's Villages due to the couple's involvement.
-In a quote from a representative of the Prime Minister of Jamaica at the time, P. J. Patterson, talks about their charitable works in the country, "A philanthropist extraordinaire, Mrs. Cash made Jamaica her second home and loved and cared deeply for the people of her adopted country.
+Carter Cash and Cash supported SOS Children's Villages throughout her lives.
+She and Cash began their involvement in 1973 when they donated to build an orphanage in a Jamaican village close to their home in that country.
+They visited the nearby village during their time in Jamaica, playing with the children and singing to them.
+When Cash died in 2003, their family asked that donations be made to SOS Children’s Villages because of the couple’s long association with the charity.
+A representative of Prime Minister P. J. Patterson later noted their contributions to Jamaica, stating, "A philanthropist extraordinaire, Mrs. Cash made Jamaica her second home and loved and cared deeply for the people of her adopted country.
 A gifted and talented singer, she and her husband, Johnny Cash, used the very talents for the benefit of many charities in and around Montego Bay."